North Avenue station (MARTA)

-North Avenue is an underground train station in southern Midtown Atlanta, GA, serving the Red and Gold lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
-Named after the nearby North Avenue.
+North Avenue is an underground subway station in southern Midtown Atlanta, GA, serving the Red and Gold lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
+The station is named after the nearby North Avenue.
 The walls are made of white tile and painted with a mural of green hills, a blue sky, and clouds.
 The murals were designed by Gordon Anderson while he was a Professor of Art at Georgia State University.
 It is among the busiest stations in the system with an average of 15,000 boardings per weekday.
-The station has a direct entrance to the AT&T Midtown Center and is actually located in the skyscraper's basement.
+The station has a direct entrance to Tower Square and is actually located in the skyscraper's basement.